nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Delete all people in the list and return all people left in client list.

 Differences in the case batch delete people whose policy was purchased from a specific company:
-* When construct an instance of `BatchDeleteCommand`, an instance of `Company` is passed as argument instead of `DeleteMonth`.
+* When constructing an instance of `BatchDeleteCommand`, an instance of `Company` is passed as argument instead of `DeleteMonth`.
-* Constructs an instance of  `CompanyContainsKeywordsPredicate` instead of `PolicyExpiryInDeleteMonthPredicate`.
+* Construct an instance of  `CompanyContainsKeywordsPredicate` instead of `PolicyExpiryInDeleteMonthPredicate`.
 * Predicate above is used when calling the method `batchDeleteWithPredicate`.

 #### Design considerations